Dommers-AI-Agents/AI-Planner-rev1/USAGE.md

 This will:
 1. Create a new planning session
-2. Automatically reach out to participants asking for their preferred communication method
+2. Automatically send participants a link to the web interface for collecting preferences
 3. Begin the preference collection process

 ### Check Session Status